-Notes: A Subtitle 25 variance for 18 specimen trees was approved with prior PPS 4-11004.
-Two of these trees fall within the boundaries of the subject site and require reapproval of a variance because this PPS (4-23040) supersedes the prior (4-11004) for the subject land area.
+Note: A Subtitle 25 variance for 18 specimen trees was approved with prior PPS 4-11004.
+Two of these trees fall within the boundaries of the subject site and require reapproval of a variance because this PPS (4-23040) will supersede the prior (4-11004) for the subject land area.